Did Elvis fire the Colonel on stage and what happened to him after Elvis died?

 (Image credit: Warner Bros)

-Baz Luhrmann's Elvis movie has been a huge hit with cinephiles, but many are wondering about it's accuracy and asking did Elvis fire the Colonel on stage?
+Baz Luhrmann's Elvis movie has been a huge hit with cinephiles, but many are wondering about its accuracy and asking if Elvis really fired the Colonel on stage.

-Since the movie's release back in June, many have been enjoying Austin Butler in Elvis, the biopic that tells The King's life story.
-Several months on from it's release it's release, the movie's popularity is enduring, with many now asking where to stream Elvis
+Since the movie's release back in June 2022 and its subsequent arrival on streaming services, many have been enjoying Austin Butler in Elvis, the biopic that tells The King's life story.
+After its release, the movie was nominated for eight Oscars, nine BAFTAs and three Golden Globes and its popularity is enduring.

-But that's not the only question on fans' lips.
-Much like viewers want to know how true the movie Blonde is, Elvis fans also want to know what is fact and what is fiction in this biopic - and there's one moment in particular that has caught people's attention.
-So, did Elvis really fire the Colonel on stage?
+But fans have questions about the biopic's accuracy, and much like viewers want to know how true the movie Blonde was, Elvis fans are also wondering what is fact and what is fiction in the Baz Luhrmann film - and there's one moment in particular that has caught people's attention.
+So, did Elvis fire the Colonel on stage?

 Did Elvis fire the Colonel on stage?

-No, Elvis didn't fire the Colonel from the stage at Las Vegas in real life.
-While the film shows Elvis firing his manager during a show after realising he's being deceived by the Colonel, this is not what happened in real life.
+No, Elvis didn't fire the Colonel on the stage in real life.
+While the film shows Elvis firing his manager during a show in Las Vegas after realising he's being deceived by the Colonel, this is not what actually happened.

-Nash told Variety that the scene is the movie took inspiration from the 1974 incident, in which Elvis criticized Barron Hilton from the stage for firing one of Elvis’ favourite employees.
-It was this that led to the the argument between him and the Colonel.
+Nash told Variety that the scene in the movie took inspiration from the 1974 incident, in which Elvis criticized Barron Hilton from the stage for firing one of Elvis’ favourite employees.
+It was this that led to the argument between him and the Colonel.

 How much did Tom Parker steal from Elvis?

-Though speculations as to the actual figure differs, it is widely believed that Colonel Parker took 50% of Elvis' earnings.
+Though speculations as to the actual figure differs, it is widely believed that Colonel Parker took 50 per cent of Elvis' earnings.

 Slaughter went on to claim there was only a 50/50 split between Elvis and the Colonel when it came to licensing and merchandise, insisting: “But it was never a 50/50 split on his earnings.”